-2019 is looking very promising, with world premieres by Foden’s, Steven Mead, Brighouse & Rastrick and a major commission for Carole Crompton’s Bolsover International Brass Band Summer School in the form of a new piece featuring Della Pearce (GUS Virtuosi).
+The immediate future is looking very promising, with world premieres by the GUS band, Steven Mead, the Jeju Festival, Brighouse & Rastrick, Amersham Band and a major commission for the Bolsover International Brass Band Summer School.

 These demos are recorded by me in my studio, one instrument per part, so they don’t have the full band sound that a complete brass band would bring.
 Also, cornet playing is not my strongest suit, so please forgive any less than perfect playing.
 On a couple of pieces I had help from my son Henry, who is a gifted trumpet/cornet player, so many thanks to him for sparing my blushes.